LewisIsWorking/PathWarsWiki/Writerside/topics/Discord-advertisement.md

 The party are going around the world to discover what is going to cause the end of the world, whilst also discovering more about themselves.

-- Where do we play: the Platform we play on is Foundry, you don't need to buy anything, I will help you get set up, and it is totally free for players.
+- Where does the group play?
+The Platform the group plays on is Foundry, you do not need to buy anything, I will help you get set up, and it is totally free for players.
 - Setting: Golarion.
 - Level: 11.
 The campaign will go to level 20.
-- We use Discord for voice/video calls & telegram for texting and out-of-session play-by-posts.
+- The group uses Discord for voice/video calls & telegram for texting and out-of-session play-by-posts.
 - I recommend using Pathbuilder to build your character.
 - What can I play regarding race, class, background, etc?
 Well, you can play anything.
 - Current party composition: Champion/Oracle, Barbarian/Witch, Magus/Witch and Exemplar/Gunslinger.